 The Maine Coon cat breed is no different, but they definitely have a few unique traits that make them stand out from the crowd.

 For instance, they are well known for their high levels of intelligence, loyalty, gentle manner, unusual voice, and dog-like behavior.
-Their unique look and loving personality also win them much affection worldwide, particularly in the United States and Japan, where they are one of the most popular breeds of cat to own.
+Their unique look and loving personality also win them much affection worldwide, particularly in the United States and Japan, where they are one of the most popular breeds of cats to own.

 Know what to expect when looking after a Maine Coon cat.
 Here are the main differences you will likely experience: